Transform Tools

 • Absolute value of luma gradient: absolute value of the luma gradient in the direction of the rescaling.

-The Preserve Skin Tones option allows to preserve pixels whose color is close to a skin tone.
+The Preserve Skin Tones option allows you to preserve pixels whose color is close to a skin tone.

 Advanced Settings